Townley Grammar School: Extra-curricular activities

 Townley works with Rose Bruford College, Trinity College of Music, Laban, The Royal Ballet and Tate Modern.

 Regular exchanges take place with The Shri Ram School in Delhi, India and the Franz Stock Gymnasium in Arnsberg, Germany.
-Adventure holidays for the lower school take place in the UK.
+Adventure holidays for lower school take place in the UK.
 The school also visits Silicon Valley, San Francisco, as well as New York City.